Larus cachinnans in the Netherlands

 To get a better understanding of the phenotypic characteristcs in the Dutch population, and to monitor the future choice of nest locations of Dutch hatched chicks, we started a ringing scheme in 2019.
 Already, these ringed birds showed up abroad, with foreign recoveries of juveniles in the UK (Norfolk) and the Atlantic coast of France, Spain and Portugal.

-The future will tell if they will become breeders at Dutch colonies again, or whether they make a next leap, and maybe will start breeding even further west, like in the U.K.?
-Below we summarise the main goals for our project.
+The future will tell if they will become breeders in more Dutch colonies, or even, whether they make a next leap, and maybe will start breeding further west, like in the U.K.?

 LARUS CACHINNANS - GOALS OF THIS RESEARCH